 What is a Replevin Action?

 Basil was renting a property and failed one month to make rental payments.
-In order for him to stay in the house, his landlord, Hiram offered to his Escalade as collateral until Basil was able to make rent again.
+In order for him to stay in the house, his landlord, Hiram, offered to hold on to his Escalade as collateral until Basil was able to make rent again.

 Replevin Actions Differ from Repossessions